-Deviating from popular perception that the Union Budget would be a populist one, panellists speaking at the 6th edition of The Finapolis Knowledge Series organised by the Karvy Group at Park Hotel on January 11 agreed that Finance Minister Arun Jaitley would focus on spending more to create employment opportunities.
+Deviating from the popular perception that the Union Budget would be a populist one, panelists speaking at the 6th edition of The Finapolis Knowledge Series organized by the Karvy Group at Park Hotel on January 11 agreed that Finance Minister Arun Jaitley would focus on spending more to create employment opportunities.

-Karvy Group chairman C. Parthasarathy, who was one of the panellist speaking on ‘Will Budget 2018 Kickstart Growth and Employment?’, said the Union Budget would be growth oriented.
+Karvy Group chairman and Managing Director C. Parthasarathy, who was one of the panelist speaking on ‘Will Budget 2018 Kickstart Growth and Employment?’, said the Union Budget would be growth oriented.
 Other speakers were chartered accountant M.R Vikram, Editorial Director of Business Standard A.K.
 Bhattacharya and Partner in Gandhi and Gandhi chartered accountant firm Ajay Gandhi.